Kurds solidify autonomy in Syria on eve of peace talks

 The PYD is aligned with the Kurdistan Workers' Party (PKK), which has fought a three-decade war with the Turkish state that killed more than 40,000 people.

-Last week the PKK's political umbrella group criticised the talks and said in a statement that the opposition was no better than Assad's ruling Baath party, which has long marginalised Syria's ethnic Kurdish minority.
+Last week the PKK's political umbrella group criticized the talks and said in a statement that the opposition was no better than Assad's ruling Baath party, which has long marginalized Syria's ethnic Kurdish minority.

 "At a time when all sides are being invited to the conference, the Kurds' demand for participation has been overlooked," read the statement.